liefeld/sbp-aggregator/index.md

 ## Organizations

-This site tracks public repositories from several GitHub organizations taht organize the projects of the SBP faculty and SBP-SC:
+This site tracks public repositories from several GitHub organizations that organize the projects of the SBP faculty and SBP-SC:

 | Organization | Focus |
 |---|---|